clicon/clixon-docs/backend.rst

 that you need to access privileges system resources in the `plugin_init` or `plugin_start` callbacks.
 The transaction callbacks, for example, will be run in unprivileged mode.

-An alternative is to drop privileges temporary and the be able to raise privileges when needed:
+An alternative is to drop privileges temporary and then be able to raise privileges when needed:
 ::

     <CLICON_BACKEND_USER>clicon</CLICON_BACKEND_USER>